apotonick/uber/README.md

 # Version

-When writing gems against other gems involves checking for versions and loading appropriate version strategies (e.g. "is Rails >= 4.0?".
+Writing gems against other gems often involves checking for versions and loading appropriate version strategies (e.g. "is Rails >= 4.0?".
 Uber gives you `Version` for easy, semantic version deciders.

 ```ruby
   version = Uber::Version.new("1.2.3")